-This guide explains how to manage large or industrial energy, the various types of contracts available and energy efficiency measures to help reduce consumption.
+If you require specialist energy advice and management, this guide is for you.
+Here, we’ll explain how to manage large or industrial energy, the various types of contracts and services available, as well as energy efficiency measures to help reduce your usage.

-With energy, your consumption level determines whether your business is classed as small, medium or large.
-Your business will be classed as large by energy suppliers if it consumes:
+With energy, your usage level determines whether your business is classed as small, medium or large.
+Your business will be classed as large by energy suppliers if it uses:

-A fixed contract allows you to fix the price you pay for the wholesale cost of your gas or electricity for a specified period – usually between one to four years.
+If you’re looking for budget certainty a fixed price contract is the right choice for you.
+Fixed contracts allow you to fix the price you pay for the wholesale cost of your gas or electricity for a specified period – usually between one to four years.
 This will protect you from fluctuations in energy market prices, although your bills will naturally vary depending on how much energy you use.

 Your supplier can provide a forecast of what they expect third-parties to charge during this time – this includes maintenance and environmental costs.
 A fixed contract means you’ll be able to estimate your outgoings for the length of your contract manage your overall budget more easily.